castle-games/castle-games/README.md

 ### macOS

-- Copy the '.framework' files in https://love2d.org/sdk/love-osx-frameworks-0.10.zip to '/Library/Frameworks' if you haven't done that before.
+- Copy the '.framework' files in https://love2d.org/sdk/love-osx-frameworks-0.10.zip to '/Library/Frameworks' (at the root of your file system) if you haven't done that before.
 - Open './love/platform/xcode/love.xcodeproj' with Xcode.
 - Run the 'love-macosx' target:
 ![Run Ghost on macOS](run-mac.png)